 There are seven causes of unemployment.
-Four cause frictional unemployment.
+Four causes create frictional unemployment.
 This type of unemployment is when employees leave their job to find a better one.
-Two cause structural unemployment.
-That's when workers' skills or income requirements no longer match the jobs available.
+Two causes create structural unemployment.
+That is when workers' skills or income requirements no longer match the jobs available.
 The seventh cause leads to cyclical unemployment.

 Four Causes of Frictional Unemployment

-The third reason is when new workers enter the workforce.
-That includes students who graduate from high school, college or any higher degree program.
+The third cause is when new workers enter the workforce.
+This includes students who graduate from high school, college or any higher degree program.
 They look for a job that fits their new skills and qualifications.
 That is a primary cause of youth unemployment.

 Two Causes of Structural Unemployment

 The sixth cause is job outsourcing.
-That's when a company moves its manufacturing or call centers to another country.
+That is when a company moves its manufacturing or call centers to another country.
 Labor costs are cheaper in countries with a lower cost of living.
-That occurred in many states after NAFTA was signed in 1994.
+This situation occurred in many states after NAFTA was signed in 1994.
 Many manufacturing jobs moved to Mexico.
 It also occurred once workers in China and India gained the skills needed by American companies.

 What Causes Cyclical Unemployment?

-The seventh reason for unemployment is when are fewer jobs than applicants.
+The seventh cause of unemployment is when there are fewer jobs than applicants.
 The technical term is demand-deficient unemployment.
 When it happens during the recession phase of the business cycle, it's called cyclical unemployment.

 Not All Causes of Joblessness Create Unemployment

 People who have searched in the past year, but not the past month, are called marginally unemployed.
 The BLS considers this the U-5 and U-6 alternative measures of labor underutilization, or known more broadly as the “real unemployment rate.”
-Some people say the government undercounts unemployment by reporting the official rate, rather than the “real” rate.
+Some people say that the government undercounts unemployment by reporting the official rate, rather than the “real” rate.